gaitat/GenomeUPlot/README.md

 LNCAP/LNCAP_visualization.json      (Sample Definition)
 ```

-In order to run the application against a different sample (eg. MY_SAMPLE) you need to create an appropriate folder and file structure replacing for example LNCAP with MY_SAMPLE.
+In order to run the application against a different sample (eg. MY_SAMPLE) you need to create an appropriate directory and file structure replacing for example LNCAP with MY_SAMPLE.
 Finally don't forget to replace your sample name in the URL parameter of the app.

 ### Reference file

--   A reference file is provided by the visualization (`reference/cytobands/hg38/cytoBand.json`), however if you want to use your own you may download and uncompress a definition file from <ftp://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBand.txt.gz>.
+-   A Human Genome Assembly GRCh38 cytobands reference file is provided by the visualization (`reference/cytobands/hg38/cytoBand.json`), however if you want to use your own you may download and uncompress a definition file from <ftp://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBand.txt.gz>.
 Then you must convert the file to a json format of the following form:
 ```javascript
 [